Stanley decompositions of modules of covariants: Introduction

-Modules of covariants were studied during the peak of 19th-century classical invariant theory, and they received a flurry of renewed interest a century later in the 1990s.
-That relatively recent work, contained in papers by Brion~\cite{Brion}, Broer~\cite{Broer}, and Van den Bergh~\cites{Vandenberg91,VandenBergh}, largely focuses on the question of when modules of covariants possess the Cohen--Macaulay property.
-Roughly speaking, the Cohen--Macaulay property is generally tantamount to having a structure that is combinatorially ``nice.''
-For example, suppose that $M$ is a finitely generated graded module over a finitely generated graded $\C$-algebra $R$.
-If $M$ is Cohen--Macaulay, then there exists a homogeneous system of parameters $\theta_1, \ldots, \theta_\ell \in R$ (being algebraically independent, by definition) such that $M$ is a graded free module over $\C[\theta_1, \ldots, \theta_\ell]$, and admits a \emph{Hironaka decomposition}
+In the 1970s, Schwarz~\cite{Schwarz} classified \emph{cofree} representations of simple algebraic groups, where every module of covariants is free, and hence has the \emph{Cohen--Macaulay} property.
+Roughly speaking, being Cohen--Macaulay is tantamount to having a structure that is combinatorially ``nice.''
+For example, suppose that $M$ is a finitely generated graded module over a complex polynomial ring $S$.
+If $M$ is Cohen--Macaulay, then there exists a system of homogeneous, algebraically independent elements $\theta_1, \ldots, \theta_\ell \in S$ such that $M$ is a graded free module over $\C[\theta_1, \ldots, \theta_\ell]$, and admits a \emph{Hironaka decomposition}

 where $I$ is a finite set indexing certain homogeneous elements $\eta_i \in M$.
-A Hironaka decomposition~\eqref{Hironaka} immediately yields the Hilbert--Poincar\'e series in the form
+A Hironaka decomposition~\eqref{Hironaka} immediately yields the Hilbert--Poincar\'e series of $M$ in the form

+There was a flurry of interest in modules of covariants during the 1990s, with papers by Brion~\cite{Brion}, Broer~\cite{Broer}, and Van den Bergh~\cites{Vandenberg91,VandenBergh} addressing the question of when modules of covariants have the Cohen--Macaulay property in the non-cofree case.
+Currently, modules of covariants play a central role in the rapidly growing study of \emph{equivariant machine learning}; see the final paragraph of the introduction for more context connected to our main result.